 “What we’ve learned is that Hoosiers are receptive to receiving healthcare this way, particularly on the behavioral health side.
 But no one really knows what to call it,” said Christopher Lloyd, Director of Branding and Communications. “‘Telehealth’ and ‘telemedicine’ are really outdated terms as they imply a voice-only telephone call, which patients do not embrace.”

-Aspire uses Google Meet for nearly all its ViP appointments, since it is a stable, secure, and HIPAA compliant platform that ensures privacy.
+Aspire uses Google Meet and athenaTelehealth for nearly all its ViP appointments, since they are stable, secure, and HIPAA compliant platforms that ensure privacy.
 Patients are sent a unique link they click on to join the Video in Person meeting on a video-capable device.
 Aspire has even provided free smartphones to low-income patients who lack them.

 “Serving the at-risk population remains at the core of the Aspire mission, and many of those patients experience difficulties in physically getting to a clinic due to a lack of transportation, mobility issues or getting time off from work.
 ViP is another vehicle for removing barriers to accessing healthcare,” said Barbara Scott, Aspire President & CEO.